melbournebioinformatics/MelBioInf_docs_test/docs/guides/computing.md

 Install and run tools locally.

 Melbourne Bioinformatics has written tutorials for a few key tools, and we also run workshops throughout the year.
-For additional workshops, see Research Platforms [link].
+For additional workshops, see [Research Platforms](http://research.unimelb.edu.au/infrastructure/research-platform-services#training).

 We recommend these tutorials to get started: